livewire/livewire/docs/components.md

 ### Sharing additional data with the view

 In addition to accessing properties from the view, you can explicitly pass data to the view from the `render()` method like you might typically do from a controller.
-This can be useful when you want to pass additional data without first storing it as a property — because properties have [specific performance and security implications](http://livewire-next-docs.test/docs/properties#security-concerns).
+This can be useful when you want to pass additional data without first storing it as a property—because properties have [specific performance and security implications](http://livewire-next-docs.test/docs/properties#security-concerns).

 To pass data to the view in the `render()` method, you can use the `with()` method on the view instance.
 For example, let's say you want to pass the post author's name to the view.
 In this case, the post's author is the currently authenticated user: